Introduction to Proximal Policy Optimization (PPO)

 Trust Region Policy Optimization and Proximal Policy Optimization build on top of VPG and aim to address its shortcomings.

-The two main problems of training on-policy reinforcement learning algorithms that PPO addresses are:
+PPO addresses two main problems with training on-policy reinforcement learning algorithms:

 1. Training data distribution shifts

-In on-policy methods, the training data is generated by the policy under training interacting with the environment.
+In on-policy methods, the training data is generated by the policy under training as it interacts with the environment.

-As we train our policy, its behavior changes, and so does the distribution of our train data.
+As we train our policy, its behavior changes — and so does the distribution of our training data.

-This can pose difficulties as the hyperparams we used for the earlier stage of training might no longer work well.
+This can cause trouble, since the hyperparameters that worked in an earlier stage of training might no longer work well.

 1. Inability to recover from poor updates

-If our policy is updated during training in a way that generates very poor actions, we might not be able to recover from such a state.
+If our policy is updated during training in a way that produces very poor actions, we might not be able to recover from that state.

-Policy pushed into a region of the parameter space that doesn't function well will result in low-quality data in the next sampled batch!
+A policy pushed into a region of the parameter space that doesn't function well will produce low-quality data in the next sampled batch!

 The solution

-Trust Region Policy Optimization (TRPO) and later Proximal Policy Optimization (PPO) solve the above problem.
+Trust Region Policy Optimization (TRPO), and later Proximal Policy Optimization (PPO), solve both of these problems.

-They can be reliably trained in high-dimensional and continuous action spaces and are significantly less sensitive to starting conditions and the choice of hyperparameters.
+They can be reliably trained in high-dimensional and continuous action spaces, and they are significantly less sensitive to starting conditions and the choice of hyperparameters.

-They suffer from one shortcoming: they are prone to converge to a local optimum.
-Still, overall, they provide a significantly improved training experience compared to VPG-based methods.
+They do have one shortcoming: they are prone to converging to a local optimum.
+Still, overall they offer a significantly better training experience than VPG-based methods.

-PPO is a successor to TRPO, so we will focus on PPO in this blog post!
+PPO is the successor to TRPO, so it's the one we'll focus on in this blog post!

-Another nice advantage of PPO is that in improving from TRPO the math and implementation details became simplified, which is a property that should not be overlooked when working on a machine learning problem!
+Another nice advantage: in improving on TRPO, PPO also simplified the math and the implementation details — and that's not a property to overlook when you're working on a machine learning problem!

 So, how does PPO work?